memgraph/docs/cypher-manual/clauses/load-csv.md

 * `QUOTE <quote-string>` option enables you to specify the CSV quote character.
   If it isn't set, the default quote character `"` is assumed.

-* `NULLIF <nullif-string>` option enables you to specify the character sequence which will be parsed as null.
+* `NULLIF <nullif-string>` option enables you to specify a sequence of characters that will be parsed as null.
-  If it isn't set, no character will be treated as null.
-By default, all empty columns in Memgraph are treated as empty strings.
+  By default, all empty columns in Memgraph are treated as empty strings, so if this option is not used, no values will be treated as null.

 * `<variable-name>` is a symbolic name representing the variable to which the contents of the parsed row will be bound to, enabling access to the row